 What should I track?

-What are the steps my customers have to take for me to achieve this goal?
+What basic steps do my customers take to get to this goal?

 - Sign up for an account

-The text Sent Message to Match will be the event name that displays in Mixpanel.
 Developers implementing Mixpanel are sometimes tempted to use camel case, underscores, or obscure function names.
-We recommend choosing names that are easy to understand yet also convey the precise meaning for the event.
+We recommend choosing names that are easy to understand yet also convey the precise meaning for your Events.